Deducting Traditional IRA contributions

 You may be able to deduct certain Traditional IRA contributions from your taxable income.
 For the income limits associated with deductible contributions, see .
 Fidelity issues Form 5498, IRA Contribution Information, showing your contribution amounts and other information about your Fidelity IRAs.
 For help with this statement, see Form 5498 guide for IRA contributions.

-Note that the deadline to make deductible contributions for a given tax year is usually April 15 of the following year.
+Note that the deadline to make deductible contributions for a given tax year is the tax filing deadline.
+For 2015 that date is April 18, 2016.
 Most other deductions are only allowed for transactions completed within the tax year, by December 31.